AdobeDocs/creative-cloud-enterprise-learn.en/help/firefly/custom-model.md

 ---
 # Create a Custom Model

 Learn how to train Custom Models in Firefly to create fresh new imagery for your organization's brand.
-Custom Models allow you to create relevant, personalized content at scale.
-Learn more about training Custom Models [here](https://helpx.adobe.com/firefly/web/work-with-enterprise-features/train-custom-models/custom-models-overview.html)
+Custom Models allow you to create relevant, personalized brand content at scale.
+Learn more about training Custom Models [here](https://helpx.adobe.com/firefly/web/work-with-enterprise-features/train-custom-models/custom-models-overview.html).

 <br>&nbsp;